-Xylitol, A Processed Sugar Alchohol
+Xylitol, A Processed Sugar Alcohol

 "The FDA has filed GRAS affirmation petitions for isomalt, lactitol, maltitol, HSH, and erythritol.
-Sorbitol is on the GRAS list, while mannitol and xylitol are listed as additives. " Reference about xylitol
+Sorbitol is on the GRAS list, while mannitol and xylitol are listed as additives. " Reference

 GRAS means "Regardless of whether the use of a substance is a food additive use or is GRAS, there must be evidence that the substance is safe under the conditions of its intended use."

-FDA regulation for xylitol states "Xylitol - MISC, REG, Amt used is not > that required to produce its intended effect - May be safely used in foods for special dietary uses - 172.395" What ever that means, I don't know.
+FDA regulation for xylitol states "Xylitol - MISC, REG, Amt used is not > that required to produce its intended effect - May be safely used in foods for special dietary uses - 172.395" Whatever that means, I don't know.

-Xylitol Toxic To Dogs
+Xylitol is Toxic To Dogs

 "A sugar substitute found in a variety of sugar-free and dietetic cookies, mints and chewing gum is proving highly toxic, even fatal, to snack-snatching dogs.

-Xylitol, popular in Europe for decades but a relative newcomer to the U.S. alternative-sweeteners market, can be "very, very serious" to dogs when ingested, says Dana Farbman, spokeswoman for the Animal Poison Control Center of the American Society for the Prevention of Cruelty to Animals."
+Xylitol, popular in Europe for decades but a relative newcomer to the U.S. alternative sweeteners market, can be "very, very serious" to dogs when ingested, says Dana Farbman, spokeswoman for the Animal Poison Control Center of the American Society for the Prevention of Cruelty to Animals."
 (USA Today)

 What is Xylitol?

 "The so-called nutritive sweeteners include a class of substances known variously as sugar alcohols, polyols, polyalcohols or polyhydric acids.
-These are the substances which are usually, but not always, identifiable by the suffix "-itol"--sorbitol, xylitol, mannitol, erythritol, lactitol, maltitol, isomalt and hydrogenated starch hydrolysates (HSH).
+These are the substances which are usually, but not always, identifiable by the suffix "-itol": sorbitol, xylitol, mannitol, erythritol, lactitol, maltitol, isomalt and hydrogenated starch hydrolysates (HSH).
 Scientists call them sugar alcohols because part of their structure chemically resembles sugar and part is similar to alcohol, but they don’t completely fit into either category."
 (Sources: WAPF Foundation and About Xylitol)

 Xylitol Chemical Structure